 Back in 2019, a Kentucky mother took away her 15-year-old daughter’s smartphone.
 Her daughter, named Dorothy, had let a pot of rice burst into flames on the stove because she was too distracted watching YouTube on her phone.

-That alone isn’t remarkable—a Pew Research Center report found that 65% of parents take away phones or internet access as punishment—but when Dorothy’s determination to continue using Twitter ended with her using a fridge to send a tweet, it got national attention.
+That alone isn’t remarkable — a Pew Research Center report found that 65% of parents take away phones or internet access as punishment — but when Dorothy’s determination to get on Twitter ended with her using a fridge to send a tweet, it got national attention.

 In an interview with People magazine, she explained that after losing her phone she used a Nintendo DS to get back on Twitter.
 When that was also confiscated, she used an old Nintendo Wii.
 That too was taken away so she figured out how to use the voice activation feature on her family’s Wi-Fi-enabled smart fridge to tweet about it to her followers.